Skip to main content

 Trusts to control distribution

 In some situations, your goal may be to exercise guidance over how your heirs spend an inheritance.
-For example, you may be worried that an heir will make poor spending choices.
+For example, you might be worried that an heir will make poor spending choices.
 Alternatively, you may want to ensure your money is spent on educational expenses or provide for a loved one whose disability or chronic illness prevents them from being able to manage their finances.
-Several trusts are ideally suited for use in these situations.
+Several trust provisions can be included in the trust document to address these situations.

 Spendthrift trusts

-A spendthrift provision within this kind of trust allows you to limit the beneficiary's access to the trust income according to terms you define.
+A spendthrift provision within a trust allows you to limit the beneficiary's access to the trust income or assets according to terms you define.
 Depending on your goals, you may also choose to set guidelines on how the money is spent.
-Spendthrift provisions may also help protect assets from legal claims made by creditors.
+Spendthrift provisions can also help protect assets from legal claims made by creditors.

 Educational trusts

 Like the name implies, an educational trust requires a beneficiary to spend the trust proceeds only on educational expenses.
-These kinds of provisions may be part of living or testamentary trusts.
+Alternatively, the trust can provide for special distributions when the beneficiary makes educational achievements, such as graduating from college, which serves to incentivize desired behaviors.

 Special needs trusts

-A special needs trust may be used to provide ongoing financial support for an individual with a physical or mental disability or a chronic illness.
-Notably, the assets of a special needs trust won't count against these beneficiaries for needs-based government assistance.
+A special needs trust can be used to provide ongoing financial support for an individual with a physical or mental disability or a chronic illness.
+If drafted correctly, the assets of a special needs trust won't count against the beneficiary's eligibility for needs-based government assistance.
+Rather, they can supplement expenses not covered by government programs.

 How to create a trust

 The first step when establishing a trust is enlisting the help of an experienced estate attorney.
-They'll work with you to create a trust document, which will govern how your assets are to be distributed or used.
-This document should accurately reflect your reasons for creating the trust and must conform to federal and state laws.
+They'll work with you to create a trust document, which will govern the distribution and use of your assets and ensure your trust conforms to federal and state laws.

-You can choose to fund a trust with various asset types, such as property, cash and investments.
-In addition, you may name a trust as the beneficiary of a life insurance policy.
-In this case, the proceeds from that policy will transfer to the trust when you pass away.
+You can fund a trust with various asset types, such as property, cash and investments.
+In addition, you can name a trust as the beneficiary of a life insurance policy.
+In this case, the trust can access the cash value or receive the proceeds from the policy at your passing.

-Once a trust is funded, it's up to the trustee to follow the instructions outlined in the trust document.
-It's important to note that trustees have a fiduciary duty to follow those terms and to act in the best interests of the trust's beneficiaries.
-Choosing an experienced trustee who understands how to follow through on this responsibility is essential—especially for more complicated trusts.
+Once funded, the trustee must follow the instructions outlined in the trust document.
+Trustees have a fiduciary duty to follow the trust's terms and act in the best interests of the trust's beneficiaries—both the income and remainder beneficiaries.
+Choosing an experienced trustee who understands how to comply with the role's responsibilities is essential, especially for complex trusts.

 The bottom line

-Before you engage an experienced estate attorney to create your trust, you need a clear understanding of how a trust may help you achieve your goals.
-Speaking with a wealth consultant who has detailed insight into your financial situation may help you identify the type of trust that can work best and what assets are available to fund it.
+Before you engage an experienced estate attorney to create your trust, you'll need a clear understanding of how a trust can help you achieve your goals.
+Speaking with a wealth consultant who has detailed insight into your financial situation can help you identify the type of trust that works best for you and your goals.

-Enlisting the support of a financial professional who has access to a team of specialists—including fiduciary officers, estate settlement professionals and insurance specialists—could go a long way toward making your estate planning goals a reality.
+Your wealth consultant will provide access to a team of specialists—including financial planners, fiduciary officers, estate settlement professionals and insurance specialists.
+Together, they'll help you make your estate planning goals a reality.

 Third parties mentioned are not affiliated with First-Citizens Bank & Trust Company.